napari/napari/docs/naps/4-async-slicing.md

 ## Motivation and scope

 Currently, all slicing in napari is performed synchronously.
-For example, if a dimension slider is moved, napari waits to slice each layer before updating the canvas.
-When slicing layers is slow, this blocking behavior makes interacting with data difficult and napari may be reported as non-responsive by the host operating system.
+When a dimension slider is moved, napari waits to slice each layer before updating the canvas.
+When slicing layers is slow, this blocking behavior makes navigating data difficult and napari may be reported as not responding by the host operating system.

 ![The napari viewer displaying a 2D slice of 10 million random 3D points.
 Dragging the slider changes the 2D slice, but the slider position and canvas updates are slow and make napari non-responsive.](https://i.imgur.com/CSGQbrA.gif)